bugbountyforum/XSS-Radar/README.md

 * If not, feel free to get in touch via Twitter!

 ### Contexts and tests
-We've developed contexts – and their respective tests – in a modular fashion.
+We've developed contexts – and their respective tests – in a fully modular fashion.
 By doing so, we've made it easy to contribute new payloads, tests, and methodologies.

 **Contexts** are found in `contexts.js` (inside `extension/src/payloads/`).
-Upon launch, the scanner module looks for applicable contexts and deploys the required payloads.

-Here's an example.
-Link-based XSS vulnerabilities often rely on injection within the `href` attribute, so we've added a context which specifically matches against these:
+Upon launch, the Scanner module looks for applicable contexts and deploys the required payloads.
+For instance, link-based XSS vulnerabilities often rely on injection within the `href` attribute, so we've added a context which specifically matches against these:

 ```
 {